Existential Reckoning

-Existential Reckoning is the fourth studio album by rock supergroup Puscifer.
+Existential Reckoning is the fourth studio album by Puscifer.
 The album was released on October 30, 2020, by Alchemy Recordings and BMG Rights Management.

 Critical reception

 Existential Reckoning received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 80, which indicates "generally favorable reviews", based on 7 reviews.

 Accolades

 Commercial performance

 Existential Reckoning debuted at number 7 on the US Billboard Top Alternative Albums chart with over 11,000 album-equivalent units, of which 9000 units were pure sales.